BrianWhelanDublin/milestone-project-4/README.md

 - [Heroku](https://signup.heroku.com/)

-  - Heroku was used to deploy the wesite.
+  - Heroku was used to deploy the website.

 - [Amazon AWS](https://aws.amazon.com/)